iter8-tools/iter8/content/getting-started/canary.md

 ```

 At approximately 15 second intervals, you should see the interation number change.
 Traffic will gradually be shifted (in 20% increments) from version *v2* to version *v3*.
-iter8 will quickly identify that the best version is the candidate, `reviews-v3` and that it is confident that this choice will be the final choice (by indicating that a *winner* has been found:
+iter8 will quickly identify that the best version is the candidate, `reviews-v3` and that it is confident that this choice will be the final choice (by indicating that a *winner* has been found):

 ```bash
 kubectl --namespace $NAMESPACE get experiment